 Does the Universe Have a Supervoid?
-Explaining the Cold Spot of the CMB
+Explaining the Cold Spot of the Cosmic Microwave Background

 Studying the cosmic microwave background (CMB) offers one with so many consequences for so many disciplines of science.
 And as we continue to launch new satellites and get better data on it, we find that our theories are being pushed to a point where they seem likely to break.
 And on top of that, we encounter new predictions based on the hints that the temperature differentials offer us.
 One of these is in regards to the cold spot, a troubling irregularity in what should be a homogenous Universe.
 Why it exists has challenged scientists for years.
 But could it have an impact on the Universe of today?

-In 2007, a team of researchers at the University of Hawaii led by Istvan Szapudi investigated that and developed the supervoid idea in an effort to explain the cold spot.
+In 2007, a team of researchers at the University of Hawaii led by Istvan Szapudi investigated that using data from Pan-STARRS1 and WISE and developed the supervoid idea in an effort to explain the cold spot.
 Simply put, a supervoid is a low-density region devoid of matter and may be a result of dark energy, that invisible mysterious force driving the expansion of the Universe.
 Istvan and others began to wonder how light would act as it transversed such a place.
-We can look at smaller voids of a similar nature to perhaps gain a grasp on the situation, plus work from the conditions of the early Universe (Szapudi 30).
+We can look at smaller voids of a similar nature to perhaps gain a grasp on the situation, plus work from the conditions of the early Universe (Szapudi 30, U of Hawaii).

 At that time, quantum fluctuations caused different densities of matter in different locations, and where lots clumped together eventually formed the clusters we see today, while those places lacking matter became voids.
 And as the Universe grew, whenever matter would fall into a void it would decelerate until it got close to a gravitational source then start accelerating again, therefore spending as little time as possible inside the void.
 As Istvan describes it, the situation is similar to rolling a ball up a hill, for it slows as it gets towards the top but then again once the top has been peaked (31).